• Skip to primary navigation

 • 💬 Frequently Asked Questions

-• 🌯 Related Recipes
+• 🌯 More Mexican Recipes

 • Mexican Pinto Beans and Rice Recipe

-⭐️ Why This Recipe is the Best
+⭐️ Why This Beans and Rice Recipe is the Best

 • Savory, flavorful, and filling side dish

-• Easy canned beans and rice recipe made with simple ingredients
+• Easy canned beans and rice recipe made with simple ingredients with the option to used dried beans in a Crockpot

 • Budget-friendly Mexican beans and rice recipe